 - Your audience will read 100% of the text on a slide, so delete any text that is not essential.

-- If your research area is fond of abbreviations, don’t assume that the audience will remember for more than 2 slides what DDCP-2A’ or URAQT signify.
-Remind the audience verbally or put a “definition bar” at the bottom of later slides so that even people who slept through the earlier slides will have the ability to follow your presentation if and when they wake up.
-In fact, avoid using abbreviations if at all possible–save them for the manuscript, which is more likely to be read by people in or near your research area.
+- Don’t assume that the audience will remember for more than 2 slides what your acronyms stand for, even if you think even a child should know.
+Remind the audience verbally on every slide or (better) put a subtle “reminder bar” at the bottom of all slides so that even people who slept through the earlier slides will have the ability to follow your presentation if and when they wake up.
+In fact, avoid using abbreviations if at all possible.

 - Use italics instead of underlining.

-- Avoid using strings of all capital letters in slide titles (and elsewhere).
-Strings of all capitals are very difficult to read quickly, and also obscure information inherent in allele names (e.g., Adh) and other nouns that possess mixtures of capitalized and uncapitalized letters (e.g., rDNA, species names).
+- Avoid using strings of all capital letters in slide titles.
+Strings of all capitals are difficult to read quickly and obscure information inherent in allele names (e.g., Adh) and other nouns that possess mixtures of capitalized and uncapitalized letters (e.g., rDNA, species names).
 For example, compare “THE FATE OF ADH MUTANTS IN DROSOPHILA MELANOGASTER POPULATION CAGES” and “The fate of Adh mutants in Drosophila melonogaster population cages.”
-In addition, “all caps” is usually interpreted as the print equivalent of YELLING!
-If you really like using all caps, you are probably old.
-Or you have a broken keyboard.
-Things happen.

-- Avoid mixing green and red on a figure–members of your audience may be red/green colorblind, the most common type of colorblindness.
-The obvious exception is when you are giving talks around Christmas.
-Color deficiencies of some sort affects 32 million Americans (out of a total population of 300 million) –it is distinctly not rare, especially among white male audiences, which is sometimes your entire audience in some disciplines.
+- Avoid mixing green and red on a figure.
+Members of your audience may be red/green colorblind, the most common type of colorblindness.
+Color deficiencies are rather common among white males, which is sometimes your entire audience in some disciplines.
 Read up on colorblindness.
-If you are using Photoshop to tweak figures, the program has color deficiency tools built in..
+If you are using Photoshop to tweak figures, the program has color deficiency tools built in.

-- Use figures instead of tables whenever humanly possible.
+- Use figures instead of tables whenever possible.

-- Use arrows to direct audience’s attention to particular parts of charts, especially for complicated figures.
-For figures created in charting programs and then exported to Powerpoint, make sure that the output fonts and line widths are legible once the image is scaled within Powerpoint.
+- For figures created in charting programs and then exported to Powerpoint, make sure that the output fonts and line widths are legible once the image is scaled within Powerpoint.
 If you keep shrinking your graphs, your audience will squint for a few slides and then give up out of annoyance.
-You don’t want to make your audience mad.
-Somebody might be packing.

 - If you have a complicated chart, it’s a good idea to add statistics directly onto the chart.
 For example, if you have conducted an ANOVA and some post-hoc comparison of interest, you might use lines with arrows to indicate which means are significantly different from each other.
 Next to the line you can say, “means sig. diff.”
 You can give further details orally.

 - Never display two-dimensional data in three dimensions.
-Doing so marks you as a novice.
+Reserve that for first grade, USA Today, etc.

-- Do not keep “checking” to see whether a slide is still there.
+- Do not keep checking to see whether a slide is still there.
 It almost invariably is.
-If there is a power outage or your computer falls off the table, then go ahead an check.
+If there is a power outage or your computer falls off the table, then it’s OK to check.

-- When using a pointer or your finger, it is best to touch the image on the screen rather than situating the pointer in the projection beam to throw a shadow.
+- When using a pointer or your finger, it is best to touch the image on the screen rather than situate the pointer in the projection beam to throw a shadow.

-- If you must use a laser pointer, do not blind people by directing the beam in their eyes.
+- If you are forced to use a laser pointer, don’t blind people by directing the beam in their eyes.

 - Resist puns, obvious jokes, and overly rehearsed humor.
 Spontaneous, genuine humor is so much better.